veda-consulting-company/uk.co.vedaconsulting.mosaico/README.md

 * [FlexMailer](https://docs.civicrm.org/flexmailer/en/latest/) `v0.2-alpha5+`

 ## Installation

 A CiviCRM extensions folder (In new sites since CiviCRM v4.7.0, this defaults to `files/civicrm/ext`.
 For older systems, see [the wiki](https://wiki.civicrm.org/confluence/display/CRMDOC/Extensions).)

-#### Option 1: CiviCRM.org Extension Directory
+#### Option 1: Download via Web

-This option does not require any extra server side dependency.
-To intall using this option, simply download the latest versions of all three extensions below and install them in order:
+The official download URLs for Mosaico and related extensions are published on the CiviCRM.org Extension Directory.
+Download the latest releases of these extensions:

 1. [`Shoreditch Theme`](https://civicrm.org/extensions/shoreditch)
 2. [`FlexMailer`](https://civicrm.org/extensions/flexmailer)
 3. [`Mosaico CiviCRM Integration`](https://civicrm.org/extensions/email-template-builder)

+> __TIP__: `civicrm.org` downloads are intended for normal installations, and `github.com` downloads are intended for development.
+Downloads on `civicrm.org` and `github.com` are *often* the same -- but not always.

-#### Option 2: CLI
+#### Option 2: Download via CLI

 > This option requires command line tool [`cv`](https://github.com/civicrm/cv).

-To download the current alpha/beta versions of Mosaico and its dependencies, run this command:
+To download the current alpha/beta versions of Mosaico and its dependencies, run this one command:

 ```
 cv dl --dev flexmailer shoreditch mosaico